alphagov/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.

-4. Run `npm ci` to make sure you have the correct dependencies installed.
+4. Run `npm ci` to make sure you have the exact dependencies installed.

 5. Run `npm run pre-release` to create and push a new branch that contains your changes.
 This process may take a few moments and will display a `Success!` message.